-The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.
-For the 10-year period shown the average net cash flow as a percent of assets is -9.1%, which is greater than the long-term investment return assumption.
-This indicates that a plan is expected to defund with an increased risk of insolvency if the contributions do not catch up to cover a higher portion of the benefit payments and expenses.
-For 2020, the net cash flow of -6.0% implies that the assumed investment return of 7.3%, if achieved, will cover this difference.
-Because the State appropriation percentages have increased by approximately 10% per year, the negative cash flow has improved since 2017.
+The black dotted line shows the net cash flow as a percent of the market assets and corresponds to the right-hand axis.
+For the 10-year period shown the average net cash flow as a percent of assets is -8.4%, which is greater than the long-term investment return assumption.
+This indicates that the Fund would be expected to defund with an increased risk of insolvency if the contributions do not consistently cover a higher portion of the benefit payments and expenses.
+For 2021, the net cash flow of -3.7% implies that the assumed investment return of 7.0%, if achieved, will cover this difference.
+The significant improvement in the negative cash flow is the result of the increase in the State appropriation percentage since 2017.